 The next day, he would have prepared for the class a rexograph sheet containing excerpts — which he had typed up from our handwritten work — from four of the pieces submitted on the previous day.
 Then he and we the class would discuss and critique the writing samples.
 It was invaluable instruction in writing — trained me to critique my own work.

-I learned to write on demand, which served me very well in college on essay exams (as noted above) and in writing last minute papers, which — due to severe case of procrastination which I suffered from — I usually had to resort to.
+I learned to write on demand, which served me very well in college on essay exams (as noted above) and in writing last minute papers, which — due to a severe case of procrastination which I suffered from — I usually had to resort to.

 Senior Research Paper